RamezIssac/django-tabular-permissions/README.rst

 `template`
-  the template which contains the permissions table, you can always customize this template by extending or overriding
+  the template which contains the permissions table, you can always customize this template by extending or overriding.
+  Notice that there is a `style` block which you can override to easily edit the css.

 `exclude`
   Control which apps, models to show in the permissions table.